 The Public Interest Advocacy Centre (PIAC) was launched in July 1982.
 The organisation had just four staff, headed by Peter Cashman.

-Over the ensuing years, PIAC staff and board, volunteers and associates, student placements and pro bono supporters have worked together to pioneer public interest advocacy in Australia.
-PIAC has provided a voice for the vulnerable, been at the forefront of improving access to justice, found solutions to complex social problems and tackled systemic disadvantage.
+Over the following years, PIAC has pioneered public interest advocacy in Australia.
+PIAC has advocated for the vulnerable, been at the forefront of improving access to justice, found solutions to complex social problems and tackled systemic disadvantage.

-PIAC has played a leading role in responding to homelessness and addressing the legal problems faced by people who are homeless.
+PIAC has played a leading role in addressing the legal problems faced by people who are homeless.

 PIAC’s Homeless Persons’ Legal Service was established in 2004.
 It now supervises and co-ordinates 450 pro bono lawyers from leading law firms to provide legal assistance in 15 locations across Sydney and in Newcastle.
-PIAC also convenes Streetcare, a group comprised of people with lived experience in homelessness, to provide a critical consumer voice in the development of policy and law reform.
+PIAC also runs Streetcare, a group of people with lived experience in homelessness, who provide a critical consumer voices in the development of policy and law reform.

 A good example of PIAC’s strategic approach is the creation of the Work and Development Order (WDO) scheme.
 Through PIAC’s work with homeless people, we were aware that the fines system caused injustice to already disadvantaged people.
 PIAC was able to generate a systemic solution – WDOs – that allows fines to be ‘paid off’ through volunteer work as well as by participating in approved treatment for a mental illness or participating in a vocational course.
 This solution was refined through PIAC’s partnership with the NSW Government and other community organisations.
 After a successful two-year trial, the WDO scheme was made permanent in 2011.
 Since then it was grown enormously.
 After only 5 years of operation, there were 1,650 service partners providing WDOs and more than $55 million in fines debt had been cleared.